Denizche/ai-terminal-windows-version-vibecoded/README.md

 This project includes a GitHub Actions workflow that automatically builds packages for macOS (DMG) and Linux (DEB) when you push to the master branch.

 The workflow:
-1. Builds a universal binary for macOS
+1. Builds both Intel and Apple Silicon binaries for macOS
+2. Creates a universal binary by combining them
-2. Creates a DMG package for macOS
+3. Creates a DMG package for macOS
-3. Builds a DEB package for Linux
+4. Builds a DEB package for Linux
-4. Uploads these packages as artifacts
+5. Uploads these packages as artifacts

 You can find the built packages in the "Actions" tab of the GitHub repository after a successful workflow run.